zouvier/BlockChain-Voting/README.md

-BlockChain Voting is a decentralized solution to the current election system of the United states.
+BlockChain Voting is a decentralized solution to voting with all the users and their votes available for everyone to see